Digitaler-Impfnachweis/certification-apis/Implementation.md

 Base vaccinations are regular vaccinations with the same vaccine.
 Valid values for regular vaccine are limited to

-* for the vaccines by Biontech, Moderna, AstraZeneca:
+* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca:
     * `sd` must always be `2`
     * `dn` can either be `1` for the first dose or `2` for the second dose
 * for the vaccine by Johnson and Johnson: